jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recorddistributionfor.md

   // Make sure the currencies match. if (_currency != _distributionLimitCurrencyOf) revert CURRENCY_MISMATCH();

+  // Get a reference to the terminal's currency. uint256 _balanceCurrency = IJBSingleTokenPaymentTerminal(msg.sender).currency();

   // Convert the amount to the balance's currency. distributedAmount = (_currency == _balanceCurrency) ? _amount : PRBMath